Created: March 25, 2026

 Call the swarm register tool first to join the swarm.

-Mounting the MCP server makes the swarm tools available, but agents still benefit from the bundled SKILL.md workflows.
-If your host supports installable skills (Claude Code, OpenCode, Codex with skills, etc.), install skills/swarm-mcp for coordination and skills/swarm-deepdive for forensic inspection.
+Mounting the MCP server makes the swarm tools available, but agents still benefit from the bundled SKILL.md workflow.
+If your host supports installable skills (Claude Code, OpenCode, Codex with skills, etc.), install skills/swarm-mcp for coordination.
 Symlink is recommended over copying so updates from git pull propagate automatically:

 # In your consumer project root